awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

-# Creating a Role to Delegate Permissions to an AWS Service<a name="id_roles_create_for-service"></a>
+# Creating a role to delegate permissions to an AWS service<a name="id_roles_create_for-service"></a>

 Many AWS services require that you use roles to allow the service to access resources in other services on your behalf\.
 A role that a service assumes to perform actions on your behalf is called a [service role](id_roles_terms-and-concepts.md#iam-term-service-role)\.
 When a role serves a specialized purpose for a service, it is categorized as a [service role for EC2 instances](id_roles_terms-and-concepts.md#iam-term-service-role-ec2) \(for example\), or a [service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)\.
-To see what services support using service\-linked roles, or whether a service supports any form of temporary credentials, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
+To see what services support using service\-linked roles, or whether a service supports any form of temporary credentials, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.
 To learn how an individual service uses roles, choose the service name in the table to view the documentation for that service\.

-For information about how roles help you to delegate permissions, see [Roles Terms and Concepts](id_roles_terms-and-concepts.md)\.
+For information about how roles help you to delegate permissions, see [Roles terms and concepts](id_roles_terms-and-concepts.md)\.

-## Service Role Permissions<a name="id_roles_create_service-permissions"></a>
+## Service role permissions<a name="id_roles_create_service-permissions"></a>

 You must configure permissions to allow an IAM entity \(user or role\) to create or edit a service role\.